IsaKiko/D3-visualising-data/09-d3exit.md

 > which a country is.
 > 1. Create a filter so that you only display data points from "Sub-Saharan Africa".

 We have now hardcoded a criterion for the data we want to display.
 Naturally, we might want to change the data using elements on our page.
 Let's create some checkboxes that let us tick, which regions we want to display.
-To do this, we will have to switch back to our html file for a while.
+To do this, we will have to switch back to our HTML file for a while.

 * Checkboxes (exit)